spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-signal.md

 ## Usage

 You then need to start a chat with `@signalbot:YOUR_DOMAIN` (where `YOUR_DOMAIN` is your base domain, not the `matrix.` domain).

+If you want to invite Signal-contacts to an existing Matrix-Room.
+- invite `@signalbot:<matrix-domain>` into the room (refer to [Enable End-to-End-Encryption](#Enable End-to-End-Encryption))
+- type `!signal create`, which will create the Signal-Group
+- invite the contacts you want